stevegg/N1MMMapper/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.

+Make sure to do `npm install` before you attempt to run this.....things won't go well otherwise....

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.